duchess-rs/duchess/book/src/internals.md

 Whenever we invoke a JNI method, or execute a construct, it creates a new local handle.
 These are returned to the user as a `Local<'jni, MyObject>` struct, where the `'jni` is (again) the lifetime of the local frame.
 Internally, the `Local` struct is actually just a `jobject` pointer, though we cast it to `*mut MyObject`; it supports deref to `&'jni MyObject` in the natural way.
 Note that this maintains the representation invariant for `&MyObject` (i.e., it is still a jobject pointer).

 `Local` has a `Drop` impl that deletes the local handle.
 This is important because there is a limit to the number of references you can have in the JNI, so you may have to ensure that you drop locals in a timely fashion.
+Also note that all JNI function calls that return Java objects implicitly create a local ref!

 ### `Global` Java objects